arielpartners/GrafanaPoC/README.md

  * Google calendar plugin to show calendar events as annotations: `grafana-cli plugins install mtanda-google-calendar-datasource`
  * Histogram panel: `grafana-cli plugins install mtanda-histogram-panel`

-### Setup Dashboard
+### Dashboard Configuration
-   This only needs to be done if the JSON file is not available for import
+   This is not needed since we have the JSON file is not available for import

  * New dashboard: `Home`
  * New Graph